 - The number of users – to accept more attendees, you might need to upgrade your subscription

 - A commission – some won’t charge you per user but will charge a commission for each transaction

 - Cloud storage – if you’d like to record and store all your classes, you might quickly run out of space

-Now that we’ve covered the advantages and disadvantages of off-the-shelf platforms, let’s talk about custom solutions.
-Their main advantages are:
+Now that we’ve covered the advantages and disadvantages of off-the-shelf platforms, let’s talk about custom fitness application development.
+Their main advantages of such a solution are: